Horatio Seymour: Second term as governor

 In 1862, the sitting governor, Republican Edwin D. Morgan, announced that he would not run for an additional term.
-Recognizing the symbolic importance of a victory in the Empire State, the Democratic Party nominated Seymour as the strongest candidate available.
+Recognizing the symbolic importance of a victory in New York, the Democratic Party nominated Seymour as the strongest candidate available.
 Though Seymour accepted the nomination with reluctance, he threw himself into the election, campaigning across the state in the hope that a Democratic victory would restrain the actions of the Radical Republicans in Washington.
 He won a close race against the Republican candidate James S. Wadsworth, one of a series of victories by the Democratic ticket in the state that year.

 Seymour's second term proved to be even more tumultuous than his first one.
 As governor of the largest state in the Union from 1863 to 1864, Seymour was one of the most prominent Democratic opponents of the President.
 He opposed the Lincoln administration's institution of the military draft in 1863 on constitutional grounds, an act which led many to question his support for the war.
 He also opposed a bill giving votes to the soldiers on legal grounds, vetoing the bill when it reached his desk.
 While not opposed to the goal he preferred to establish voting provisions through a constitutional amendment that was working its way simultaneously through the state legislature; nonetheless, his veto was portrayed by opponents as hostility to the soldiers.
 His decision to pay the state's foreign creditors using gold rather than greenbacks alienated "easy money" supporters, while his veto of a bill granting traction rights on Broadway in Manhattan earned him the opposition of Tammany Hall.
 Finally, his efforts to conciliate the rioters during the New York Draft Riots of July 1863 was used against him by the Republicans, who accused him of treason and support for the Confederacy.

 The growing accumulation of problems steadily eroded Seymour's position as governor.
 In what was regarded as a rebuke of his policies, Republicans swept the 1863 state midterm elections, winning all of the major offices and taking control of the State Assembly.
 In the state elections the following year, Seymour himself was defeated for reelection in a close race by Republican Reuben Fenton.